 - Policy Implications

-Nearly a quarter of California’s public school students— almost 1.4 million—have limited English proficiency (1).
+More than 1 in every 5 of California’s public school students— almost 1.4 million—have limited English proficiency (1).
 These children face a variety of educational challenges that policymakers and educators are working to address through targeted instruction, setting high expectations for academic achievement for all students, and improving dropout prevention policies.
 Currently, only about 62% of English Learners in the state’s public schools graduate from high school (2).
 Students who are learning English also often have parents with limited or no ability to speak English, which may result in barriers to accessing health care or other services that support academic achievement.